DLR-RM/rafcon-task-planner-plugin/pages/tutorials/restaurant_tutorial.md

           return 0

       ```
 5. Now we have to open the PDDL Action Tab below the Semantic Data Section.
-(NOT the PDDL Action dictionary in the Semantic Data Section)
+(NOT the rtpp_data dictionary in the Semantic Data Section)

-6. If you want, you can write a description text into the **description field**, its for your documentation.
+6. If you want, you can write a description text into the **Description field**, it's for your documentation.

-7. Every State has a corresponding **PDDL Action**, which represents its semantic meaning.
+7. Every state has a corresponding **PDDL Action**, which represents it's semantic meaning.
 Insert the following action into the PDDL section of the tab:
     ```Pddl
     (:action eat
        :parameters (?person - Person ?food - Food)